-Facilities are certainly gateways for the efficient delivery of LNG – but they can also be gateways for broader benefits, such as affordable energy, new jobs, and better environmental outcomes.
+Facilities are certainly gateways for the efficient delivery of liquefied natural gas (LNG)– but they can also be gateways for broader benefits, such as affordable energy, new jobs, and better environmental outcomes.

-For example, the introduction of LNG significantly improved Jamaica’s economic stability in areas including:
+For example, the introduction of liquefied natural gas (LNG) significantly improved Jamaica’s economic stability in areas including:

 - Diversified energy supply, reducing its dependence on oil from 971 percent to 16 percent2 in less than four years, and meeting over two-thirds3 of its average daily electricity from our two terminals, which provide natural gas for more than 450 megawatts of efficient, modern, gas-fired power.